ace13/Habari/README.md

 Error, invalid value '1024' specified for parameter Size Use --help for usage.
 $ ./a.out -h
-./a.out [options...]

-  -h, --help
+Usage: a.out [options]

+Options:
-		Prints the usage and exits
+  -h, --Help    Prints the usage and exits
-  -V, --version
-		Prints the version of the compiled software and exits.
+  -V, --version Prints the version of the compiled software and exits.
   -v, --verbose[=LEVEL]
                 Enable verbose output
-  --fullscreen
-		Run the program fullscreened
+  --fullscreen  Run the program fullscreened
   -s SIZE, --size=SIZE
-		Specify the size of the window
-  --fps=FPS
-		FPS limit, specify 0 for no limit
+                Specify the size of the window --fps=FPS     FPS limit, specify 0 for no limit

 Also, this example is just a very basic mockup of the final system.